Introduction

 • Some traps reset automatically for multiple catches

-• Motion-activated deterrents (water, lights, sound) startle rats
+• Motion-activated deterrents startle and redirect rats

 🔊

-Ultrasonic Sound Deterrents
+Ultrasonic Deterrents

 • Mixed results in effectiveness studies

-• Rodents often habituate to the sound
+• Rodents often habituate to the sound over time

 Technological Advancements in Rodent Tracking